EugenMayer/docker-image-traefik/README.md

 ## WAT

 - Implements a ENV-Var based configuration for your Traefik server running as a docker-image.
-- Easier to configure then classic Treafik 2.0 due to high-level settings like "enable dashboard" or "always redirect"
+- Easier to configure then classic Treafik 2.x due to high-level settings like "enable dashboard" or "always redirect"
-- rancher (1.x) supported
+-
 The amd64 image is published on

 - `ghcr.io/eugenmayer/traefik:2.x` [github packages](https://github.com/EugenMayer/docker-image-traefik/pkgs/container/traefik)